yeluru/stockpulse-ai-agent/README.md

-# Build a Serverless AI Agent Using AWS resources including Bedrock— End to End
+# 🤖 Build a Fully Serverless AI Agent on AWS Using Amazon Bedrock

-You’ve probably heard about Amazon Bedrock by now.
-AWS’s new fully managed service lets you tap into powerful foundation models like Claude, Titan, and Jurassic — without managing GPUs, infrastructure, or model hosting.
+You’ve probably heard about **Amazon Bedrock** by now.
+AWS’s fully managed service gives you easy access to state-of-the-art foundation models like Claude, Titan, and Jurassic — without ever touching GPUs, infrastructure, or container hosting.

-If you’ve been curious about Amazon Bedrock, this project is for you.
-We’re going to build a real AI agent — not a chatbot, but an automated reasoning system that pulls live stock data, analyzes news headlines, generates daily recommendations using Claude, and delivers personalized insights to users via email.
-And we’ll do it entirely serverless: no backend servers, no EC2, no provisioning — just S3, Lambda, API Gateway, DynamoDB, EventBridge, and SES working together.
-Bedrock lets us tap into cutting-edge LLMs with zero infrastructure, and serverless architecture ensures we only pay for what we use.
+In this project, we’ll show you how to use Bedrock not just to generate text, but to build a **real AI agent**: one that collects live stock data, analyzes financial news, reasons over that data using Claude, and emails daily personalized insights to users — entirely autonomously.

+We’ll build everything using **fully serverless AWS services**:
+- S3 and CloudFront for hosting
+- API Gateway + Lambda for backend logic
+- DynamoDB for user preferences
+- EventBridge for daily automation
+- SES for email delivery
+- Bedrock for LLM-powered reasoning

 The result?
-A production-grade AI agent that runs daily, scales on demand, and is cheap, elegant, and surprisingly easy to deploy.
-By the end, you’ll understand how to wire Bedrock into a full-stack system, build a clean user experience, and ship something you’d be proud to show your future self.
+A production-grade AI agent that’s cost-efficient, scalable, and simple to manage — no EC2, no servers, no infrastructure headaches.

+---

-## StockPulse AI Agent (MVP)
+## 📦 StockPulse AI Agent (MVP)

 StockPulse is a **fully serverless AI-powered stock research agent**.
 It uses Amazon Bedrock to generate AI insights, allows users to subscribe to their favorite stocks, and emails them daily AI-generated summaries using Claude.

 This guide walks you through **end-to-end setup using AWS Console only**, explaining all critical configurations and common gotchas so you can deploy confidently.

+> 🧪 Everything you build here is serverless, automated, and event-driven — no backend infrastructure to manage.

 ---

-## What You’ll Build
+## ✅ What You’ll Build

 - A modern React frontend (hosted via **S3 + CloudFront**)
 - Email + stock preferences stored in **DynamoDB**